webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

           * OS Type - Other OS

 # 2. config.plist Configuration
-The BASE-EFI is currently configured using the MacPro7,1 SMBIOS.
-Please review the configuration below to make adjustments if you want to switch to the iMacPro1,1 SMBIOS.
+The BASE-EFI is currently configured using the MacPro7,1 SMBIOS and OpenCore 0.7.2.
+Please review the configuration below to make adjustments as necessary.

 **NOTE**: MacPro7,1 SMBIOS only works on macOS Catalina and higher.
+Adjust to iMacPro1,1 for macOS Mojave or lower.

 ## Kernel
 ### Add
 1. Ethernet:
-    * WS X299 Sage/10G users will need to replace IntelMausi.kext with [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) and update the kext entry.
+    * IntelMausi.kext - Enabled for onboard Ethernet
+    * [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) - Disabled but required for Intel 10G Ethernet.
-      * **NOTE**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
+      * **NOTE**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/Intel%2010G%20SmallTree#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
-    * I211 NICs users like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry.
+    * [SmallTreeIntel82576.kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) - Disabled but required for Intel I211 NICs
 2. TSCAdjustReset:
     * Replace TSCAdjustReset.kext in your EFI Folder with the version matching your core count located [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/Kexts/TSCAdjustReset).
 3. RestrictEvents:
     * If you are using the iMacPro1,1 SMBIOS, you can delete this entry.

+## Misc
+### Security
+1. SecureBootModel:
+    * As of OpenCore 0.7.2, `Default` is set to `x86legacy` which does not work with High Sierra through Catalina.
+Refer to the [SecureBootModel section](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) of the Dortania guide to adjust as needed.

 ## PlatformInfo
 You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).